decred/dcrwallet/README.md

 - `9110` Legacy RPC
 - `9111` gRPC

-Any command passed to the container are `btcwallet` arguments, like `--help`.
+Any command passed to the container are `dcrwallet` arguments, like `--help`.

 ## Issue Tracker